vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 - Javascript SpeechRecognition is used to convert the user's speech into text.
 - This text is then sent to ChatGPT via the OpenAI API.
 - Javascript SpeechSynthesis converts the response text into voice.
 - The voice you'll hear is the default voice of your pc.
-It can be changed.
+It can be changed in your system settings.

 <br>